waytohealth/way2health/site/content/careers/_index.md

 title: A mission that matters
 image: images/bg/w2h.inn.logo.jpg
 bgcolor: "#242F40"
-subtitle: Join a team that has launched over 200 programs, improved the lives of over a million patients and citizens while maintaining very high customer and patient satisfaction scores.
+subtitle: Join a team that has launched over 200 research studies and clinical programs, improved the lives of over a million patients and citizens, and facilitated top-notch scientific research.
 introtitle: You got this far.
 5 more minutes?
 introsubtitle: We are mission driven and would love to have you join our team.
 introtext: